brenoalvim/PatternNext/README.md

-This is a starter template for Next.js
+A standard template for starting projects using Next.js using JavaScript.